MarcelWeeske/MarcelWeeske/README.md

 I am a Software developer with mechatronics engineering background.
 Working Experience with Typescript, C#, Python, NodeJS, GraphQL, Docker, Matlab.

-I am currently LEarning about AI and Blockchain Technology, if you have interesting projects to collaborate on, please let me know !
+I am currently Learning about AI and Blockchain Technology, if you have interesting projects to collaborate on, please let me know !